BeboKhouja/lua-runtime-docs/docs/intro.md

 - Don't forget to check the source code of the script as it could be malicious.
 We're not responsible for any bans or damages caused by scripts.
 - The mod is still in its alpha phase, so expect bugs.
+- Sandboxing is implemented for security after versions 0.4 and above.

 ## Trailer